Crime Wing Performance Pledge

 Witness Reassurance

-• When you make a report of crime, you will be provided with the office telephone number of the responsible officer of the case.
-A Crime Investigation Unit Contact Card containing the details will be given to you.
+• When you report a crime, you will be provided with the responsible officer’s office telephone number and given a Crime Investigation Unit Contact Card with relevant details.

-• If you are the victim of a sexual offence, you will normally be interviewed in private by an officer of the same sex.
+• If you are the victim of a sexual offence, you will normally be interviewed privately by an officer of the same sex.

-• If you are required to attend court as a witness, you will be informed of the date, time and location of the hearing once this is known.
+• If you are required to attend court as a witness, the officer in charge of the case will inform you of the hearing’s date, time and location once these details are available.

 Issuance of CNCC

-Upon submission of complete application documents, the required processing fee and successful tendering of fingerprints, the result will be issued to the relevant Consulate, Immigration Authority or Government Authority by registered mail of the Hongkong Post within four calendar weeks.
-For the application procedure and documentation requirements, please refer to the website:
+Upon submission of complete application documents, payment of the processing fee, and successful fingerprinting, the result will be sent to the relevant Consulate, Immigration Authority, or Government Authority within four calendar weeks.
+For the application procedures and documentation requirements, please refer to the webpage: www.police.gov.hk/ppp_en/11_useful_info/cert_no_crime.html.

 Handling of data access requests for CCD

-The Office will inform the applicant by phone to get the result in person at the CCD Office within 40 days after receiving the request.
-If conviction data is found, a copy of the records will be given to the requester at the CCD Office.
-Otherwise, only a verbal reply will be given under section 19(1A) of the Personal Data (Privacy) Ordinance, Cap.486, Laws of Hong Kong.
-For the application procedure and documentation requirements, please refer to the website:
+The CCD Office will inform the applicant by phone to collect the result in person within 40 days of receiving the request.
+If conviction data is found, a copy of the records will be provided at the CCD Office.
+Otherwise, only a verbal reply will be given under section 19(1A) of the Personal Data (Privacy) Ordinance, Cap.
+486, Laws of Hong Kong.
+For application procedures and documentation requirements, please refer to the webpage: www.police.gov.hk/ppp_en/11_useful_info/ccd.html.

 Handling of applications for SCRC

-If an applicant does not have a conviction record against the specified list of sexual offences, the check result will be uploaded onto the Auto-Telephone Answering System (ATAS) within five working days after submission of all required documents and successful tendering of fingerprints.
-For the application procedure and details of the scheme, please refer to the website:
+If an applicant has no conviction record against the specified sexual offences list, the check result will be uploaded onto the Auto-Telephone Answering System (ATAS) within five working days after submission of all required documents and successful fingerprinting.
+For application procedures and documentation requirements, please refer to the webpage: www.police.gov.hk/ppp_en/11_useful_info/scrc.html.

 Effective Monitoring

-The Police Force will monitor these standards through analysis of investigation of every report of crime.
+The HKPF will monitor these standards by analysing the investigation of every crime report.

 Suggestions for Improvement

-In case of CNCC and CCD, you may contact the officer-in-charge of the CNCC and CCD Office at 2860 6555.
+For CNCC and CCD enquiries, you may contact the officer-in-charge of the CNCC and CCD Office at 2860 6555.

 Channels for Complaints

-If you wish to complain that your case has not been dealt with adequately, you may:
+If you consider that your case has not been handled adequately, you may file a complaint via any of the following channels:

-• attend the report room of any police station;
+• Visit the report room at any police station;

-• by post to the Complaints Against Police Office, Police Headquarters, 1 Arsenal Street, Wan Chai; and
+• Send your complaint by post to the Complaints Against Police Office, Police Headquarters, 1 Arsenal Street, Wan Chai; or

-• use the "Complaint Against Police e-Report form" on the Hong Kong Police Force website (www.police.gov.hk) or "e-Report Centre" of the "Hong Kong Police Mobile App".
+• Use the “Complaint Against Police e-Report form” available on the HKPF website or “e-Report Centre” on the "Hong Kong Police Mobile App".

 Where to Go for Further Information

-For further information on matters stated in this leaflet, you may contact the Police Community Relations Officer of your local police station.
-The following leaflets may also be useful to you and are available from any police station, or accessible from the Police website
+For further information regarding this performance pledge, you may contact the Police Community Relations Officer at your local police station.
+You may also obtain the following at any police station or on the Police website: